storacha/RFC/rfc/indexing-design.md

 A w3s client can query indexed information by specific attributes, and can filter retrieved query results.

 The queryable attributes are as follows.
-- Site: the location(s) where all blob data is available
+- Site: This lets the query ask for results where data is stored at specified site(s), i.e. query can specify "where site in [X]".
-- Shard: the location(s) where a specific shard of data is available
+- Shard: This lets the query ask for results for a specific shard, i.e. query can specify "where shard in [S]".
-- Slice: the location(s) within a shard where a block of data is available
+- Slice: This lets the query ask for a specific block of data, identified my multihash with a result being the byte range within a shard containing the block of data.

 Query results can be filtered to select only results that the user has access to, or for data supplied by specific data providers.